DivanteLtd/pimcore-classification-tree/readme.md

 # Classification Tree
-Classification Tree test you Classification Tree lets upi add new custom view with classification tree
+Classification Tree test you Classification Tree lets you add new custom view with classification tree

 **Table of Contents**
 - [Classification Tree](#classification-tree)